sdiehl/stephendiehl.com/posts/poll.md

 5. Final Interpreters
 6. Arrows

-**F-Algebras** is also a seemingly puzzling response, but was overwhelming the most mentioned response.
-There are some [great articles](https://www.fpcomplete.com/user/bartosz/understanding-algebras) about the relations between F-Algebras and catamorphisms, and although they are used somewhat I'm genuinely surprised about this result.
+**F-Algebras** is also a puzzling response, but was overwhelming the most mentioned response from the total count.
+There are some [great articles](https://www.fpcomplete.com/user/bartosz/understanding-algebras) about the relations between F-Algebras and catamorphisms, and although they are used somewhat rarely and I'm genuinely surprised about this result.

 **Continuation passing** and CPS conversion seems to be one of those thuddingly concrete topics, that seems to confuse more than it should.
-Continuations do kind of invert the way we normally think about control flow which can be confusing.
+Continuations do invert the way we normally think about control flow which can be confusing.

-**GHC.Generics** are another topic which is indeed rather poorly explained, at the time of writing this I cannot actually think of a resource to point anyone at that explains how to use Generics beyond what the [GHC manual](https://downloads.haskell.org/~ghc/7.6.1/docs/html/users_guide/generic-programming.html)
+**GHC.Generics** are another topic which is indeed rather under represented, at the time of writing this I cannot actually think of a resource to point anyone at that explains how to use Generics beyond what the [GHC manual](https://downloads.haskell.org/~ghc/7.6.1/docs/html/users_guide/generic-programming.html)